 Via del Portico d’Ottavia 16 (Ghetto)

 This “Kosher style” restaurant in the Ghetto serves some of the best Jewish Roman cuisine in town (though, to be frank, the competition isn’t that fierce).
-In addition to the traditional local dishes (fried artichokes, fried vegetables, fried cod filets, fried zucchini flowers, anchovies with endive, and tagliolini with chicory and bottarga), there is also a selection of Middle Eastern specialities such as falafel, couscous and tuna with tahini.
+Stick to the classics (fried artichokes, fried vegetables, fried cod filets, fried zucchini flowers, anchovies with endive, and tagliolini with chicory and bottarga.
+This is another one where I consistently get negative feedback when guests veer off the menu items I suggest.

 Piazzale Aurelio 7 (Gianicolo)